SkrFractals/Comparser/README.md

 variableName : _\<expressionValue\>_
 -They can be mutable when you write definitions with the same name multiple times.
 It will have the value that was defined the last time during reading.
 Example: x : 1; print : x, ","; x : 2; print=x; _/* prints 1, 2_

-Print:
-print : _\<expressionArgument\>_
-Takes all the elements in the evaluated vector from the expression and prints them into the log

-Do:
-do : _\<expressionArgument\>_
-Takes all the string-type elements in the evaluated vector from the expression, and puts them in from the program counter to be parsed like the following commands.
-Basically dynamically inserts dynamically generated code, as long as the syntax is valid.
-It can trigger a stack overflow if it unpacks too many strings recursively.

 If:
 ? _\<expressionCondition\>_ { _\<commands\>_ }
 Functions just like if in other languages, only the syntax is slightly different.
 The keyword "if" is just a question mark, and it doesn't require parentheses